botahamec/happylock/README.md

 ## Performance

 **The `ThreadKey` is a mostly-zero cost abstraction.** It doesn't use any memory, and it doesn't really exist at run-time.
-The only cost comes from calling `ThreadKey::lock()`, because the function has to ensure at runtime that the key hasn't already been taken.
+The only cost comes from calling `ThreadKey::get()`, because the function has to ensure at runtime that the key hasn't already been taken.
 Dropping the key will also have a small cost.

 **Avoid `LockCollection::try_new`.** This constructor will check to make sure that the collection contains no duplicate locks.
 This is an O(n^2) operation, where n is the number of locks in the collection. `LockCollection::new` and `LockCollection::new_ref` don't need these checks because they use `OwnedLockable`, which is guaranteed to be unique as long as it is accessible.
 As a last resort, `LockCollection::new_unchecked` doesn't do this check, but is unsafe to call.